 Day 6 | Trek from O Pedrouzo to Santiago de Compostela, approx. 20 km, about 5 hours.

 Day 7 | Santiago de Compostela, where this trip ends, but where you can stay and explore on your own.
 (The Old Town of Santiago de Commpostela is a UNESCO World Heritage Site.)

-Difficulty: we recommend you talk to Intrepid about this, as it depends on your own health and physical ability.
+Difficulty: we recommend you talk to operator, as it depends on your own health and physical ability.
 Intrepid does recommend “reading descriptions of all walks carefully,” so you get a good sense of what’s involved, and that you can ask about options “to take a taxi to shorten the walking distance.”

 Special Note: Intrepid Travel is a certified B Corp, and defines itself as a global company dedicated to “trips focused on ethical and responsible experiences,” with a mission that is “focused on empowering communities, protecting the planet and creating a more equitable experience for all travelers.”
 For more info on Intrepid Travel’s sustainability policies and practices, you can check out its Ethical Marketing Guidelines here.